-I use clay to reflect on my encounters with vulnerable bodies, transposing my memories of caregiving through touch and abstraction.
-I create forms that loosely imply the body’s structure and textures and use waxy and milky glazes to suggest flesh and bodily fluids.
-With these works, I aim to evoke visceral sensations similar to those I experienced while caregiving, which ranged from curiosity to anxiety to empathy.
-My ceramic sculptures tend to be visually severe in the way that they are modelled and fragmented.
-However, as in all my work, I aim to maintain a tenderness in my material handling to balance this severity with emotional warmth.
+At its core, my artwork is motivated by my curiosity for the body, its vulnerability, and its eventual exhaustion.
+In recent work, I address this interest through reimagining my memories involving caregiving, death, and superstitious family rituals derived from folk medicine.
+Using clay, fibers, and cast-off bodily materials, I create sculptural forms and textiles that allude to the body or its absence.
+My use of realism exists on a spectrum: while some forms are highly rendered or referential, others are more abstract and vague.
+I aim to evoke visceral sensations similar to those I experienced while caregiving, which ranged from curiosity to anxiety to empathy.
+The sculptures tend to be visually severe in the way that they are modelled and fragmented, and I aim to maintain a tenderness in my material handling to balance this severity with emotional warmth.